Battle of Tsushima: Daylight action

-The Russians sailed from south southwest to north northeast; "continuing to a point of intersection which allowed only their bow guns to bear; enabling him [Tōgō] to throw most of the Russian batteries successively out of bearing."
-The Japanese fleet steamed from northeast to west, then Tōgō ordered the fleet to turn in sequence, which enabled his ships to take the same course as the Russians, although risking each battleship consecutively.
-Although Tōgō's U-turn was successful, Russian gunnery had proven surprisingly good and the flagship Mikasa was hit 15 times in five minutes.
-Before the end of the engagement she was struck 15 more times by large caliber shells.
+The Russians sailed from south-southwest to north-northeast; "continuing to a point of intersection which allowed only their bow guns to bear; enabling him [Tōgō] to throw most of the Russian batteries successively out of bearing."
+The Japanese fleet steamed from northeast to southwest, then Tōgō ordered the fleet to turn 180-degrees in sequence, which enabled his ships to take the same course as the Russians.
 Rozhestvensky had only two alternatives, "a charge direct, in line abreast", or to commence "a formal pitched battle."
 He chose the latter, and at 14:08, the Japanese flagship Mikasa was hit at about 7,000 metres, with the Japanese replying at 6,400 meters.
-Superior Japanese gunnery then took its toll, with most of the Russian battleships being crippled.
+Although Tōgō's U-turn was successful, Russian gunnery had proven surprisingly good and the flagship Mikasa was hit 15 times in five minutes.
+Before the end of the engagement, she was struck 15 more times by large calibre shells.
+The Japanese fleet then steamed at 15 knots; the Russian at 11 in parallel engagement.
+Superior Japanese gunnery took its toll, with most of the Russian battleships being crippled in thirty minutes.

-Commander Vladimir Semenoff, a Russian staff officer aboard the flagship Knyaz Suvorov, said "It seemed impossible even to count the number of projectiles striking us.
+Captain 2nd Rank Vladimir Semenoff, a Russian staff officer aboard the flagship Knyaz Suvorov, said "It seemed impossible even to count the number of projectiles striking us.
 Shells seemed to be pouring upon us incessantly one after another.
 The steel plates and superstructure on the upper decks were torn to pieces, and the splinters caused many casualties.
 Iron ladders were crumpled up into rings, guns were literally hurled from their mountings.
 In addition to this, there was the unusually high temperature and liquid flame of the explosion, which seemed to spread over everything.
 I actually watched a steel plate catch fire from a burst."

 Ninety minutes into the battle, the first warship to be sunk was the Russian battleship Oslyabya from Rozhestvensky's 2nd Battleship division.
 This was the first time a modern armoured warship had been sunk by gunfire alone.